fieldtrip/website/example/ecog_ny.md

     cfg.continuous = 'yes';
     epoch_data = ft_preprocessing(cfg);

-The data still contain some channels that are not required for the further analysis (e.g. 'Pulse' and 'ECG' channels).
+The data still contain some channels that are not required for the further analysis (e.g., 'Pulse' and 'ECG' channels).
 We will use **[ft_selectdata](https://github.com/fieldtrip/fieldtrip/blob/release/ft_selectdata.m)** to select only channels that have the 'EEG' prefix.
 Only these data will be submitted to subsequent analysis steps.

     cfg         = [];
     cfg.channel = 'EEG*'; % select 'EEG' channles